dev-wd/dev-wd.github.io/_posts/swift/2019-11-24-tableview-rxswift-example.md

 Dispose cell diseposebag for each cell

 As you know, Tableview reuses cell for memory saving.
-That's why you must erase cell data.
+To prevent memory leak, we need to make values and disposeBag empty.

 It's not critial on this, but critial issue for example3 like the case erasing cell.